-- Why aren’t all of your eggs free-run?
+- Are all of your eggs raised in Free-Run environments?

 - What happens to male chicks in your egg laying operation?